simphony/simphony-paraview/README.rst

-``simphony-paraview`` is known to work with paraview 3.14.1 (official) and paraview 4.1.0 (paravieweopenfoam) on Ubuntu 12.04 (precise).
+``simphony-paraview`` is known to work with paraview 3.14.1 (official) and paraview 4.1.0 (paraviewopenfoam) on Ubuntu 12.04 (precise).
 Installation instructions are provided below.

 .. rubric:: Paraview 3.14.1